shivamdhakad/UR5-Arm-Manipulator--controller-Deployment-and-Testing-Package/README.md

 # UR5-Arm-Manipulator--controller-Deployment-and-Testing-Package
-Simulation (UR5) package for controller implementation, visualization and  and testing.
+Simulation (UR5) package is open source module to implement, visualize and test the controller through a seprate controller script.
 The repository is in active update stage.